Achal1234-coder/quiz_bot/README.md

+# One INFo I Have to Give I Store current_question_id as a STRING

 # Quiz bot
 This is a basic version of an interactive quiz bot that engages users in quizzes, evaluates their responses, and provides a final score based on their answers.
 In this we use Django channels websocket communication, redis as message broker, and Django sessions for temporary data storage.